BabylonJS/BabylonNative/README.md

 ## Getting Started

-Welcome to Babylon!
 This quick overview will help you get started developing in the Babylon Native repository.
 We support development on Windows and macOS.
 (It is also possible, though not yet fully supported, to develop on Linux.)
 This overview is intended for reasonably experienced developers with familiar with common native development principles.

 ### **All Development Platforms, Common First Steps**